DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods.md

 ![](/images/DMS092_R2_sendsketch.png)

 This output above shows that we have some significant contamination of Terribacillus.
 This will be problematic to downstream processing steps.
-Since the reads are mostly from onespecies, we will do a binning approach where we will map the reads to each genome, Clavibacter michiganensis and Terribacillus, and seperate them into two groups.
+Since the reads are mostly from two species, we will do a binning approach where we will map the reads to each genome, Clavibacter michiganensis and Terribacillus, and seperate them into groups.
 We will download two genomes, both Terribacillus species, to perform this.
 More info on this can be found [here](http://seqanswers.com/forums/showthread.php?t=41288).

 | | Species|Strain|RefSeq Accession|
 |-----------|--------------|---------------|--------------|
 |ASM72536v1|Terribacillus goriensis|MP602|GCF_000725365.1|
 |IMG-taxon 2636416060 annotated assembly|Terribacillus saccharophilus|DSM 21619|GCF_900110015.1|

 The RefSeq Accession numbers will be stored in a text file.
-In this case, they are stoe in the Terribacillus_genomes_filter_contamination.txt.
+In this case, they are store in the Terribacillus_genomes_filter_contamination.txt.
 It looks like this:

 ```
 cat Terribacillus_genomes_filter_contamination.txt